cthit/chalmersit-account-rails/README.md

 Want to contribute?
 Great!
 Fire of a mail to digit@chalmers.it or send a pull request.

 We use git flow in this repository.
-Make a change in your file and instantanously see your updates!

 License
 ----